-As a result of these actions, we have significantly reduced our consolidated leverage ratio from 5.42x as of December 31, 2014 to 3.54x as of September 30, 2018.
-For additional information about the calculation of our consolidated leverage ratio, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2018.
+As a result of these actions, we have significantly reduced our consolidated leverage ratio from 5.42x as of December 31, 2014 to 3.08x as of June 30, 2020.
+For additional information about the calculation of our consolidated leverage ratio, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2020.

-Given our progress in each area and as part of the new 2021 Plan, we have shifted our capital strategy to use our capital in a manner that balances continued delevering with smart acquisition and development growth.
-As part of this new strategy, we set a goal of \$20 million to \$40 million per year of acquisition or development activity.
+Given our progress in each area and as part of the 2021 Plan, we have shifted our capital strategy to use our capital in a manner that balances continued delevering with smart acquisition and development growth.
+As part of this strategy, we set a goal of adding \$20 million to \$40 million per year of annualized revenues through acquisition or development activity.
 We believe that acquisition or development activity should be opportunistic, and we plan to strictly adhere to our disciplined capital return hurdles and rigorous review process.